 Project Question: Is having a fallout with our friend bullying?
-Curriculum Drivers: Live our Values Communicate Clearly Overcome difficulties Prioritise Health Recognise Achievement Wider Curriculum Links: Horizontal - Vertical - Key Texts Diagonal - Prior Learning: Year 1: Keeping safe and managing risk: Feeling safe Year 2: Keeping safe and managing risk: Indoors and Outdoors Communicate personally: Bullying, cyberbullying, bystander, consequences, racism, ageism, sexism, disablism, deliberate, victim Knowledge Schema Core Knowledge Concepts and Milestones PoP Tasks Series I To know how to recognise bullying and how it can make people feel. are able to define what is meant by 'bullying' can identify the difference between falling out with someone and bullying understand how bullying can make people feel and why this is unacceptable Let's define what bullying is - what is bullying and what isn't bullying?
+Curriculum Drivers: Live our Values Communicate Clearly Overcome difficulties Prioritise Health Recognise Achievement Wider Curriculum Links: Horizontal - Vertical - Key Texts THE NO MORE BULLYING BOOK FOR KIDS WANTER GIFFER ALEN CIP, AND TO SHARE Diagonal - Prior Learning: Year 1: Keeping safe and managing risk: Feeling safe Year 2: Keeping safe and managing risk: Indoors and Outdoors Communicate personally: Bullying, cyberbullying, bystander, cons deliberate, victim equences, racism, ageism, sexism, disablism, Knowledge Schema Core Knowledge Concepts and Milestones PoP Tasks Safety First!
+To know how to recognise bullying and how it can make people feel. • are able to define what is meant by 'bullying' • can identify the difference between falling out with someone and bullying • understand how bullying can make people feel and why this is unacceptable Let's define what bullying is - what is bullying and what isn't bullying?
 Ensure children learn the STOP acronym - several times on purpose.
 Bullying IS NOT falling out with a friend or having a disagreement.
 Share some examples - are these bullying or not?
 Explain your thoughts around this.
 Use some examples of online as well so children are aware bullying can take place online.
 Discuss why bullying is wrong - how might it make a person feel?
 What will the impact of this be when it is ongoing over time? the importance of seeking support if feeling lonely or excluded that healthy friendships make people feel included; recognise when others may feel lonely or excluded; strategies for how to include them strategies for recognising and managing peer influence and a desire for peer approval in friendships; to recognise the effect of online actions on others that friendships have ups and downs; strategies to resolve disputes and reconcile differences positively and safely Basic What is 'bullying?'
 Sort some situations to decide whether they are bullying or not.
 Advanced Explain how bullying might make someone feel.
 Organise this in a way you choose e.g. through words, comic strip, diagrams etc.